pokepark/PokemonBotBridge/README.md

 # Config

-Copy config.php.json to config.json and edit (values explained further).
+Copy config.json.example to config.json and edit (values explained further).

 Set `DEFAULT_BOT` to the bot which shall receive the command or data when no other suitable bot was specified in the request.

 Set `LOCATION_BOT` to the bot which shall receive messages with a shared location send to the bot / bot bridge.

 Set `EXCLUDE_DIRS` to the directories which should be exluded from the bridge logic.
 You can add multiple folder separated by comma.
 Example: `"EXCLUDE_DIRS":"core,backup"`

+Set `PORTALMAPBOT` to the bot which shall receive messages from @PortalMapBot.
+Example: `"PORTALMAPBOT":"raid"`

+Set `INGRESSPORTALBOT` to the bot which shall receive messages from @Ingressportalbot.
+Example: `"Ingressportalbot":"quest"`

 # Bot token